Academics FAQs

 While students can start in the general-track MSW program and later decide to earn the Geri/Pall certification or the CASAC credential, they must do so before taking their first elective course.
 Please connect with your Student Success Coordinator to determine if this option is available to you.

 Students do not receive credit for current work, but can have their placement at their current job, providing they can be supervised by someone accredited and approved and are performing duties outside of their current job for their field hours.
-Students are not paid for fieldwork hours.
+Students are not paid for practicum hours.

 What are the requirements for my field placement in order to meet the CASAC criteria?